EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

     # ... implementation of folder_n_of goes here ...
 ~~~

-Either way, the `vocabulary` instance will record the mapping between all of the functions decorated with `@Predication(vocabulary, name=...)` and the predication they are implementing.
+Either way, the global `vocabulary` instance will record the mapping between all of the functions decorated with `@Predication(vocabulary, name=...)` and the predication they are implementing.

-Marking all of the predications with the `@Predication(vocabulary)` decorator gives us a `vocabulary` object which knows how to map names of predications to the actual function that implements them.
 With that, we can now build a `CallPredication()` function that uses this object to map the string name of the predicate, plus the list of arguments, to an actual Python function and execute the contract on it:

 ~~~
 # The format we're using is:
 # ["folder_n_of", "x1"]
 #   The first item is the predication name
 #   The rest of the items are the arguments
 def CallPredication(vocabulary, state, predication):
+    # The [0] syntax returns the first item in a list
     predication_name = predication[0]

-    # the [1:] syntax returns a new list that starts from
+    # The [1:] syntax returns a new list that starts from
-    # the first item and goes until the end of the list.
+    # the first item and goes until the end of the list
     predication_args = predication[1:]

-    # This is where we look up the actual Python module and
+    # Look up the actual Python module and
-    # function name given a string like "folder_n_of"
+    # function name given a string like "folder_n_of".
-    # It returns a two-item list, where item[0] is the module
+    # "vocabulary.Predication" returns a two-item list,
-    # and item[1] is the function
+    # where item[0] is the module and item[1] is the function
     module_function = vocabulary.Predication(predication_name)

-    # sys.modules[] is a built in Python list that allows you
+    # sys.modules[] is a built-in Python list that allows you
     # to access actual Python Modules given a string name
     module = sys.modules[module_function[0]]

-    # functions are modeled as properties of modules in Python
+    # Functions are modeled as properties of modules in Python
-    # and getattr() allows you to retrieve a property
+    # and getattr() allows you to retrieve a property.
-    # so: this is how we get the "function pointer" to the
+    # So: this is how we get the "function pointer" to the
-    # predication implementation
+    # predication function we wrote in Python
     function = getattr(module, module_function[1])

     # [list] + [list] will return a new, combined list
-    # in python.
+    # in Python.
 This is how we add the state object
     # onto the front of the argument list
     function_args = [state] + predication_args

     # You call a function "pointer" and pass it arguments
     # that are a list by using "function(*function_args)"
     # So: this is actually calling our function (which
     # returns an iterator and thus we can iterate over it)
     for next_state in function(*function_args):
         yield next_state